The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Wed Jul 04, 2012 2:44 pm Post subject: WW1 - ALPHA Reply with quote

-Died of wounds 7 July 1915 and buried in the REdoubt Cemetery, Helles, Gallipoli, Turkey.
+Died of Wounds on 7 July 1915 and buried in Redoubt Cemetery, Helles, Gallipoli, Turkey.

 Born 1871 in Dumfries.
-Son of Robert and Ellen (Farish) McCardle.
-Husband of Jane Maria (Bowes) McCardle of 20 Market St. Maxwelltown.
-Robert worked in the Dumfries Gasworks and had previously served with the Dumfries Volunteers.
-He enlisted in September 1914.
+Son of the late Robert McCardle and of Ellen (Farish) McCardle.
+Husband of Jane Maria (Bowes) McCardle of 20 Market Street, Maxwelltown who he married in 1895 in Dumfries.

-Missing in action 12 July 1915 and listed on the Helles Memorial, Gallipoli, Turkey.
+Missing in Action on 12 July 1915 and named on the Helles Memorial, Gallipoli, Turkey.

 McCUBBING, W. L/C. CANADIANS.

 Born 1878 at Kissock, New Abbey, Kirkcudbrightshire.
-Son of John and Sarah Redmond (Drummond) McCubbing of Drum, Lochrutton, Kirkcudbrightshire and later of Laurieknowe, Maxwelltown.
-Husband of Agnes (Austin) McCubbing of Dumfries who he married in 1905.
-William and Agnes were living in Calgary, Alberta when he enlisted in April 1917.
-He was wounded at Lens and died in the 7th Casualty Clearing Station.
+Son of John and Sarah Redmond (Drummond) McCubbing of Drum, Lochrutton, Kirkcudbrightshire and of 14 Laurieknowe, Maxwelltown.
+Husband of Agnes McCubbing of 15th and of 11th Avenue West, Calgary.

-Died of wounds 5 September 1918 and buried in the Ligny - St. Flochel British Cemetery, Averdoingt, France.
-Also listed on the Beeswing Village WW1 Memorial and on the Lochrutton and New Abbey Parish Memorials,
+Died of Wounds on 5 September 1918 and buried in Ligny-St. Flochel British Cemetery, Averdoingt, France.

 Back to top